tiger1deF/AutoDocker/README.md

 A powerful, lightweight wrapper for blind autodocking with Vina, which allows for efficient docking of large-scale datasets

 # Environment
 Conda is required to adequately prepare the protein files.
-Once the environment is created, the requirements.txt file can be installed within the conda environment.
-Finally, install mgltools with
+Download the env.yml file in the environments folder, and simply run the command:

-    conda install -c bioconda mgltools
+    conda env create -f env.yml

-And the environment is prepared!
+And the environment will be generated.
+By default, the name will be blind.

 # Requirements and Options
 The primary function is blind.py, located in the UnifiedPipeline folder.
 The file can be run with the following flags: